digisowmay/bbmemory/users/cc95d36f-3c42-411b-b798-17d0588ae15e/memory.md

 ### Emerging (recent behavioral shifts)
 - Detail-oriented and data-driven, requesting comprehensive information sets; 4× (last: 2025-09-01) [refs: multiple POC and detailed table requests chatId:`e8e1a167a7a34d`; follow-up corrections for LinkedIn URLs chatId:`e8e1a167a7a34d`]
+- Demands data accuracy and actively corrects inaccuracies; 1× (observed: 2025-09-01) [ref: incorrect LinkedIn URLs noted chatId:`e8e1a167a7a34d`]

 ## Platform Usage & Queries
 ### Durable (regular platform activities)